Malocclusion in Children

 the following foods while wearing any type of mouth appliance:

 Peanuts or other nuts

 Malocclusion is when a child’s teeth are crooked or crowded.
 The child may also have

 a problem with his or her bite.

-- Many different things often contribute to malocclusion, such as genes.
+Many different things often help lead to malocclusion, such as genes.

 also have gum disease and jaw joint problems.

 X-rays and impressions of the teeth can help diagnose malocclusion.

 Treatment may include tooth removal and a mouth appliance.